Gareth Gates: Personal life

 Gates lived in Chiswick, west London, with wife Suzanne Gates (née Mole) until their split in 2012.
 The couple met when she was a dancer at the Record of the Year awards in 2002, which Gates won for "Unchained Melody".
 In October 2006, The People newspaper incorrectly reported that they had secretly married.
 However, Gates and Mole got engaged on New Year's Eve 2007 and were married on 18 July 2008 in a private ceremony for family and friends.
 The couple had a daughter on 6 April 2009.

 Gates met Faye Brookes in 2012 when they starred together in Legally Blonde: The Musical, shortly before he split from his wife.
 Gates and Brookes ended their relationship in 2019.
 As of 2023, Gates is in a relationship with stage actress Allana Taylor.

+In 2002, glamour model Katie Price sold her story to the UK tabloid media, stating she had taken Gates' virginity; at the time, Gates was 17, and Price was heavily pregnant with her first child with a previous partner.
+At first, Gates denied the relationship, but later conceded it was true.
+In 2024, he stated, "[Katie has] made a career out of talking about relationships.
+Once you accept that, it is what it is [...]
+I thought the press had made it up.
+But then it turned out it actually was her who sold the story – that was a lot for a kid who wasn’t even an adult yet to take.
+I would never talk about intimate details that two people have had together.
+Out of respect for them, and out of respect for myself.
+That’s just not something I do".

 In 2009, it was reported that Gates had made an estimated £6.5 million during his career to date.
 The Irish Independent newspaper reported that Gates was one of a number of celebrities with investments in the company Ingenious Media, which backed a number of films, including Avatar and X-Men Origins: Wolverine.